 Benefits for Schools and Trainees

-The programme benefits trainee’s, as they have a fee-free, salaried route to becoming a teacher and this means highly skilled graduates are more attracted to this route into teaching that (than) a fee paying, University degree.
+The programme benefits trainees, as they have a fee-free, salaried route to becoming a teacher and this means highly skilled graduates are more attracted to this route into teaching than a fee-paying, University degree.

 How does the 12 month Teaching Apprenticeship programme work?